comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - [ ]  Now, each team member should switch to the main branch and pull all of the changes from the other team members.
 - [ ]  Finally, each team member should delete the branch they have created as the changes are in the main branch, so the development branches are no longer required.
 HINT: you need to use the `branch` command to delete a branch.

-The end result of this task should be that all team members, on their local machine, have each others' interview transcripts.
+**Goal**: The end result of this task should be that all team members, on their local machine, have each others' interview transcripts.

 If each team member cannot see all of the other team members' transcripts, trace back to see what you have missed.

-Show your legend that you have successfully completed this task before moving on to the next task.
+**Deliverable**: Show your legend that you have successfully completed this task before moving on to the next task.

 **Common mistakes**:
 - Make sure to pull the repository after your team member has pushed the change with the `Interviews` folder.